Terrebonne's #1 Reverse Mortgage

 Thousands of the senior households in Terrebonne may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Oregon, Terrebonne’s median home price is about $25,000 less than the rest of the state at $375,240, according to the Zillow Home Value Index.
-Prices in the area have increased 9 percent over the past year.
+Compared with the average home price in Oregon, Terrebonne’s median home price is less than the rest of the state at $529,660 according to the Zillow Home Value Index as of January 2023.
+Prices in the area have increased 7.6% over the past year.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM loan.